 At Gorson Bugyal, the trail turns sharply to the left.
 Wide mountain views open up to the right and behind you.
 You will trek across the entire length of Gorson Bugyal, which gives you enough time to savour the views.
 This is a lovely, descending walk.
 In 2-2.5 hours you will reach Padiyar.
 From here, the trail enters an oak forest.
 Within 15 minutes you reach Padiyar temple.
 You can take a break here if you wish.

 From Padiyar temple, the trail continues to descend.
 Upper Auli, which is the end of the ski lift (number 10), appears in 10-15 minutes.
 Auli is 1,000 ft below this.
 You will reach after gradually descending through the meadows for 1-1.5 hours.
 The trail in this section is quite populated.

-Once you you reach Auli, get to GMVN.
+Once you you reach Auli, drive down to Joshimath and stay overnight.

 Please note, the Kuari Pass trek has issues related to availability of water in the natural water sources.
 Campsites may vary at times depending on availability of water.

 Plan Your Travel for the Kuari Pass Trek